 (e) Conflict of Interest Submittal Requirements for Accredited Verification Bodies.

-(1) Before the start of any work related to providing verification services to a reporting entity, a verification body must first be authorized in writing by the Executive Officer to provide verification services.
-To obtain authorization the verification body shall submit to the Executive Officer a self-evaluation of the potential for any conflict of interest that the verification body, related entities, or any subcontractors performing verification services may have with the reporting entity for which it will perform verification services.
+(1) Before the start of any work related to providing verification services to a reporting entity, a verification body must first seek authorization in writing from the Executive Officer to provide verification services.
+In cases where the verification body determines the potential for a conflict of interest is low pursuant to section 95133(c), the verification body can begin providing verification services prior to receiving authorization from the Executive Officer.
+To obtain authorization, the verification body shall submit to the Executive Officer a self-evaluation of the potential for any conflict of interest that the verification body, related entities, or any subcontractors performing verification services may have with the reporting entity for which it will perform verification services.
 The submittal shall include the following:

 (A) Identification of whether the potential for conflict of interest is high, low, or medium based on factors specified in sections 95133(b), (c), and (d);